 - 3/4 cup half & half

 - 4 Tbsp unsalted butter, cold and cubed

 - 1/3 cup chopped pecans

-Add the brown sugar streusel to the apple butter pumpkin pie, and bake for an additional 30-35 minutes, or until the pie is set when jiggled slightly (or insert a knife into the center of the pie; if it comes out clean, the pie is done).
+Sprinkle the streusel over the pie, and bake for an additional 30-35 minutes, or until the pie is set when jiggled slightly (or insert a knife into the center of the pie; if it comes out clean, the pie is done).